 What is Pay-for-Performance SEO?

-Pay-for-performance SEO or performance-based SEO, simply put, is a payment model where you only pay once you see results.
-Agencies that offer this type of service typically focus on setting goals based on improving rankings, traffic or revenue.
+Pay-for-performance SEO or performance-based SEO, simply put, is a payment model where you only pay for the SEO once you see results.
+Agencies that offer this type of pay on results SEO service typically focus on setting goals based on improving rankings, traffic or revenue.
 This sounds great especially for those who have been burned by SEO agencies in the past.
 Only paying once you’ve hit certain target numbers and KPIs sounds very tempting as it seems like a no-lose situation.
 You’ll never have to deal with paying for poor results again!
 However, with anything that sounds too good to be true, there’s a level of risk involved that may not make it worth it.

 Are All Pay-for-Performance Agencies Shady?

 No, not all performance-based SEO agencies employ spammy techniques.
 I’ll be the first to admit that even amongst more “traditional” SEO agencies, you’ll find suspicious tactics.
 Ultimately, the issue with pay-for-performance agencies is the pay structure.
 It promotes quick results without any thought for repercussions.
-Couple this issue with your time, money, and website rankings, and it may be too much of a risk.
+Couple this issue with your time, money, and website rankings, and it may be too much of a risk when evaluating SEO as a pay for results structure.

 Good SEO Takes Time

 Integrating a healthy SEO campaign with your company takes around 4-12 months.
 Since pay-for-performance agencies profit off of results, there’s a high likelihood that they may not make anything for up to a year.
-Due to this, many performance driven agencies resort to “black hat SEO” or spammy techniques such as spinning content, over optimizing with exact-match anchor text, etc. These methods provide immediate, massive ranking bumps, and therefore achieving the metrics set forth in the contract and getting the agency paid.
+Due to this, many performance-driven agencies resort to “black hat SEO” or spammy techniques such as spinning content, over optimizing with exact-match anchor text, etc. These methods provide immediate, massive ranking bumps, and therefore achieving the metrics set forth in the contract and getting the agency paid.
 But eventually, this spammy activity will result in the website getting penalized by Google – virtually guaranteed.
 Penalizations range from dropping for several hundred keywords to a complete site de-indexation – not being able to find your website on Google’s search engine results pages.
+This is why good SEO takes time.

 Pay-for-Performance Tactic #1: Vanity Keywords